tianyic/only_train_once_personal_footprint/README.md

 This repository is the Pytorch implementation of OTOv1 [Only Train Once (OTO): A One-Shot Neural Network Training And Pruning Framework](https://papers.nips.cc/paper/2021/hash/a376033f78e144f494bfc743c0be3330-Abstract.html), appearing in NeurIPS 2021.

-Our recent work OTOv2 has been accepted by ICLR 2023 [OTOv2: Automatic, Generic, User-Friendly](https://openreview.net/pdf?id=7ynoX1ojPMt), which the library will be released in the coming months.
+Our recent work OTOv2 has been published by ICLR 2023 [OTOv2: Automatic, Generic, User-Friendly](https://openreview.net/pdf?id=7ynoX1ojPMt), which the library will be released in the coming months.

 <img width="1105" alt="overview" src="https://user-images.githubusercontent.com/8930611/144922447-843b6a40-4fa3-4af7-85d0-62cc43d1b4ca.png">